paseto-toolkit/jpaseto/README.md

     runtime 'dev.paseto:jpaseto-impl:0.1.0',
             // Uncomment the next lines if you want to use v1.local tokens
             // 'dev.paseto:jpaseto-bouncy-castle:0.1.0',
+            // or this (only 'v1.local' tokens) for smaller dependency (~11 KB for HKDF vs. ~4.3 MB for Bouncy Castle)
+            // 'dev.paseto:jpaseto-hkdf:0.1.0',
             // Uncomment the next lines if you want to use v2 tokens
             // NOTE: this requires the native lib sodium library installed on your system see below
             // 'dev.paseto:jpaseto-sodium:0.1.0',